justinmahar/gatsby-starter-mdx-launchpad/README.md

 MDX also supports [short codes](https://mdxjs.com/blog/shortcodes).
 These allow you to use React components in your MDX without having to import them.

 For instance, you may want to add short codes to easily support YouTube and Twitter embeds in your content.
-This starter already includes a short code for [TemplateText](#using-template-tags-in-mdx-content) and [MdxPartial](#mdxpartial-component).
+This starter already includes a short code for [TemplateText](#using-template-tags-in-mdx-content), [MdxPartial](#mdxpartial-component), and Gatsby's blazing fast [Link](https://www.gatsbyjs.com/docs/linking-between-pages/) component. 🔥

 Add your short codes to the `shortCodes` object in `MdxNodeRenderer.tsx`, and see the docs on [short codes](https://mdxjs.com/blog/shortcodes) for some examples.